Precision Dairy Farming

-As the leaders of this international collaboration, Henk Hogeveen, Marcia Endres, Nicolas Lyons, Dave Kelton and Michael Iwersen endeavor to establish an unbiased, progressive, collaborative network for advancing the exciting field of precision dairy farming.
+As the leaders of this international collaboration, Henk Hogeveen, Marcia Endres, Nicolas Lyons, Michael Iwersen and Trevor deVries endeavor to establish an unbiased, progressive, collaborative network for advancing the exciting field of precision dairy farming.
 This informal network will work together, possibly with others, to host precision dairy farming meetings each year.
 We envisage two types of meetings: regional meetings, aimed at regional dairy producers and advisors as a means of extension as well as International Scientific meetings, as a means to exchange research results and think and discuss developments in the field of precision dairy farming.
 The meetings will be focused on the technology needs of dairy farmers and dairy cows with a strong emphasis on adoption, implementation, and real-world applications.
 By nature, this collaboration will intimately involve many innovative strategic commercial partners.

 Henk Hogeveen